-44 Stories of Teach For America Social Justice Advocates and Their Impact
+44 Stories of Teach For America Alumni Dedicated to Social Justice

 By coming face-to-face with systemic barriers, TFA has built a coalition of social justice warriors empowered and equipped to develop innovative, practical solutions aimed at ending educational injustice.

 Advocating for education equity doesn’t happen in the vacuum of a school.
 Teach For America corps members and alumni have seen first-hand how food insecurity, unemployment, homelessness, deportation, gender-identity bullying, and other societal problems have negatively impacted students and their ability to focus, learn, and engage in class.

 Check out these powerful stories of Teach For America members and how they’re approaching different social justice issues in hopes of improving the lives of children and their learning environments nationwide.

 Our Teach For America corps members and alumni are familiar with the unjust societal barriers that impede the learning process inside and outside the classroom.
 It’s hard to concentrate on what a teacher is saying when you haven’t eaten since the day before.
 Homework doesn’t seem as important when you’re trying to figure out how to help your family make ends meet.
 These are just a couple of burdens teachers try to lift for their students every day.
 See what these inequity warriors are doing to disrupt the toxic cycle of injustice and how improving external factors can provide better learning environments for students.

 1. Standing for Students, Schools, and Teachers (Advocacy)